leblancfg/autocrop/README.md

     cd autocrop
     python autocrop.py

-## Versions
+## Requirements
-The script works on openCV 2.4.9 and python 2.7+ and 3+.
+The script works on Python 2.7 and 3+, and on Windows, macOS and Linux.
 It has not been tested otherwise.
-For now, it also artificially restricts filetype as jpg and output size as 500px.
-These values can easily be tweaked in the header in `autocrop.py`.

 ## More Info
 Check out: